What's the first thing to check if I am having trouble receiving WAMU's signal?

 Did your HD radio come with a dipole antenna?

 A dipole antenna can be identified by its shape.
 It is in the form of a T.

-Tune in to either WAMU-2 or WAMU-3 and listen for awhile to ensure you have a strong signal that can be consistently received.
+Tune in to WAMU-HD2 Bluegrass Country and listen awhile to ensure you have a strong signal that can be consistently received.

 I am still having problems receiving the WAMU 88.5 digital signals.

 Sometimes relocating the receiver or even trying a connection to a TV

 antenna or rabbit ears will bring in the signal.
 Some listeners report

 that they have found an amplified indoor antenna works for them.